SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Discussion

 Overall, EquiTrack outperforms state-of-the-art optimisation and learning strategies for rigid motion tracking in brain MRI.
 Specifically, we show that these approaches might underperform when exposed to large motion, to which our method is robust by design.
 This outcome has already been reported for architectures similar to DLIR and 3DPose-Net, and to a lesser extent for optimisation strategies \cite{wang_robust_2023}.
 However, this is a more surprising observation for KeyMorph, which has obtained accurate results on adult brain MRI, even in the case of large misalignments \cite{wang_robust_2023}.
 This result suggests that the challenging fetal data (i.e., low tissue contrast, spherical shape with no easily identifiable geometry to guide the registration) requires highly robust architectures to be analysed, such as the hybrid two-step approach of EquiTrack.

 While the proposed method yields state-of-the-art results in rigid motion tracking, it has limitations.
 First, the E-CNN expects the two images to be the same up to an unknown rigid transform.
 While we mitigate this constraint by using a denoiser for motion tracking, where we register the \textit{same} object seen under different poses, this is a much harder problem for inter-subject registration.
 Hence, our method has not been validated on general rigid registration.
+Further, by focusing on rigid motion, EquiTrack does not model non-linear local distortions caused by EPI sequences.
+However, this is not a problem in practice, since the scale of these distortions remains marginal compared to that of the rigid movements.

 Another limitation is the lack of explainability of the E-CNN features.
 While KeyMorph was shown to identify keypoints corresponding to anatomical landmarks (i.e., points along region boundaries), our E-CNN extracts rather diffuse features that are hard to interpret.
 This observation lends more credence to the limited learning capacity of E-CNNs, which are not able to learn highly discriminative filters in our context.